manishemi/manishemi.github.io/_posts/2021-05-20-Generative Adversarial Networks .md

 Note that: Generator and Discriminator are based on Neural networks

 Training task is based on [Backpropagation algorithm](https://en.wikipedia.org/wiki/Backpropagation) and the loss from the Discriminator network(cost function)

+The Generator network wants to generate data that the Discriminator network can not realize that it's fake data(Maximize Discriminator's loss), and the Discriminator network wants to increase its accuracy.